 Similar tax-deferred retirement plans, such as 403(b) plans for teachers and employees of nonprofit organizations and 457 plans for state and local government employees, and the federal government's Thrift Savings Plan have identical annual contribution limits.

 If you are self-employed, you can stash even more into a tax-deferred retirement account because you contribute as both an employee and an employer.

-With a solo 401(k) plan, available only to self-employed business owners with no employees (other than a spouse), you can contribute up to $17,500 to your tax-deferred retirement account as an employee, plus 25% of your compensation (if your business is incorporated), up to a maximum combined contribution of $54,000 in 2017.
+With a solo 401(k) plan, available only to self-employed business owners with no employees (other than a spouse), you can contribute up to $18,000 (plus another $5,000 if you are 50 or older) to your tax-deferred retirement account as an employee, plus 25% of your compensation (if your business is incorporated), up to a maximum combined contribution of $54,000 in 2017.

 If your business is not incorporated, you can kick in 20% of your self-employment income (which is total business income minus half of your self-employment tax) up to the same limit.
 And, if you are 50 or older, you are eligible for an additional $6,000 in catch-up contributions for a total of $60,000.